antirez/gopher2redis/README.md

 * jpg, jpeg, png: Image file
 * html, htm: HTML file
 * link: Gopher link file (see later)
+* info: Some text that will be put inline into the listing as "info" fields
+* i: Same as .info but the filename itself is rendered as "info" field
 * All the other extensions, such as txt, c: plain text files

 So by default everything is a text file if not expressely specified by